KDE/documentation-docs-kdenlive-org/user_interface/monitors/project_monitor_rightclick.rst

 Moves the clip position to the previous :ref:`editing` Point.
 Snap points are sections in clips that other clips snap to when "Snap" is turned on.

-Snap points include markers, zone in-points, zone out-points, guides, transition start points etc
+Snap points include markers, zone in-points, zone out-points, guides, transition start points etc.

 Go to Zone Start
 ~~~~~~~~~~~~~~~~

-Goes to the start of the Zone.
+Goes to the start of the zone.

 Go to Next Snap Point